Financial-Times/dotcom-tool-kit/docs/resolving-hook-conflicts.md

 ## What causes conflicts?

 If you have Tool Kit plugins installed that configure different tasks to run on the same hook, that's a conflict.
-For example, both the `webpack` and `babel` plugins assign commands to `build:*` hooks.
+For example, both the `webpack` and `babel` plugins configure tasks to run on `build:*` hooks.
 When this happens, you'll get an error that looks like this:

 ```
 These hooks are configured to run different tasks by multiple plugins: